 In Lupin III: Dead or Alive, to show Ole he's serious about the situation, General Headhunter casually decapitates one of his own men with a sword.

-Puella Magi Madoka Magica: Mami Tomoe is Killed Off for Real in the penultimate timeline in episode 3 after the witch Charlottedevours her head.
+Puella Magi Madoka Magica: Mami Tomoe is killed in the penultimate timeline in episode 3 after the witch Charlottedevours her head.
 This led to a funny/creepy Memetic Mutation where she is represented with her head off-panel, hidden or missing.
 Or carrying it.
 This also leads to the Japanese fans treating the word 'Mami' as this trope (as in "Mami'd/Mamiraretta" to be equivalent of having the head chopped off.)

 Also, in that same timeline Sayaka Miki chops off the head of the witch Elsa Maria with her sword.
 And then she mutilates Elsa's corpse, as proof that poor Sayaka is this close to crossing the Despair Event Horizon.